Konstantin-Minachkin/Ryu_SDN_Controller/README.md

 # Ryu_SDN_Controller
-This is a simple SDN controller.
-That can do L2 and Vlan Routing and configuring multi-datapaths using conf.yaml.
+This is a simple SDN controller, that can do L2 and Vlan Routing and configuring multi-datapaths using conf.yaml.
+Also supports nets routing via ospf (but it doesnt have L3 Routing module for now).